MicrosoftDocs/cloud-adoption-framework/templates/scenarios/readme.md

 1. Use the tokens to update the documents with the values for your sceneario.
 1. All scenario articles (not prefixed with `alz-`) must accurately reflect the Cloud Adoption Framework (CAF) methodologies **and** the marketing motion to drive this scenario.
 Each starts with a series of sections that must be evaluated and updated based on CAF links in each section.
 1. Add as many (##) H2 sections after the core CAF sections as required to tell the story and guide adoption.
-1. Draft all remaining ESLZ articles (prefixed with `alz-`) to reflect any considerations or recommendations required to prepare for the ESLZ deployment.
+1. Draft all remaining ALZ articles (prefixed with `alz-`) to reflect any considerations or recommendations required to prepare for the ALZ deployment.
 Any additional guidance may be added after the H2s for recommendations and considerations.

 ## For more information